ronaldnl76/Harden-Windows-Server/README.md

 - There are 2 items that still needs some attention AuditBackupAndRestorePrivilege registry key differs from .csv file.
 RestrictClientsAllowedToMakeRemoteCallsToSAM - used the settings from 2022 MSFT
-- Remove Security Baseline Server 2022 from this GPO (so it only contains the settings Baseline Server 2025 settings)
 - Create Security Baseline Server 2025 - Domain Controller GPO
 - NEW-CHECKSID - In the .Baseline of 2025 there are "strange" sids which still should be solved

+## Work Done
+- Remove Security Baseline Server 2022 from this GPO (so it only contains the settings Baseline Server 2025 settings) :ok_hand:

 ## Files inside this Repository:
 FOLDER: **ROOT**